LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 During the escalation (transfer), the receiver bot checks for the availability of a Tango Context object.
 If the object is available, the bot then checks whether it contains an intent ID.
 If an intent ID isn't available, it then checks whether the object contains a user message.
 Based on these findings, after the transfer is completed, the receiver bot starts the  appropriate dialog, one that's tied to the intent or that's matched to the user message.

 ### The default transfer flow
-If you don't enable the Transfer Context object in the LivePerson agent escalation, the default transfer (escalation) flow is used.
+You don't have to enable the Transfer Context object in the LivePerson agent escalation and set an intent ID or user message in the object, although this does make the transfer more seamless.
+If you don't do this, the default transfer (escalation) flow is used.
 This works as follows:

 NEED TO INTEGRATE THIS INFO: